-There is also another way to define an arbitrary polygon aperture using the attributes APER_VX and APER_VY.
+There is also another way to define an arbitrary polygon aperture using the attributes APER\VX and APER\VY.
 They can also be defined in combination standard aperture definitions.
 The standard aperture definitions are then checked first and in case it is outside the standard definition of aperture the arbitrary is checked.
-An example of how to use it can be found in:
+An example of how to use it can be found: here.

-.
 Notes

 - There are inconsistencies in the parameter definition for the different aperture types.
 This is historical and is kept for backwards compatibility.
-Pay some attention to the parameters you introduce! - The RECTELLIPSE and RACETRACK shapes are fundamental in the sense that both can properly model the other CIRCLE, ELLIPSE and RECTANGLE shapes, and that RECTCIRCLE and LHCSCREEN shapes are a particular of RECTELLIPSE - It is considered good practice to always set the first two APERTURE parameters for predefined shapes to be the maximum horizontal and vertical extents.
+Pay some attention to the parameters you introduce! - It is considered good practice to always set the first two APERTURE parameters for predefined shapes to be the maximum horizontal and vertical extents.
 This proves useful when trying to plot horizontal and vertical beam stay-clear.
 For example, it is better to use

-'''

-..., APERTYPE=rectellipse, APERTURE=APX, APY, APX, APY;

-rather than

-..., APERTYPE=rectellipse, APERTURE=100, 100, APX, APY;
+''' ..., APERTYPE=rectellipse, APERTURE=APX, APY, APX, APY; rather than ..., APERTYPE=rectellipse, APERTURE=100, 100, APX, APY; '''

-'''

 - When MAKETHIN is called all thin slices inherit the aperture of their respective original thick lens version. - When the SIXTRACK command is called (see the SixTrack converter module) the apertures are ignored by default.
 To convert the apertures as well the APERTURE flag has to be set in C6T. - Aperture parameters are like all parameters and are inherited by derived elements.
-Like other parameters they can also be overridden by the derived elements if necessary. - The APERTYPE and the APERTUREs themselves can be conveniently added to the TWISS (chapter 19) table by using the SELECT command (section 4.11).
+Like other parameters they can also be overridden by the derived elements if necessary. - The APERTYPE and the APERTUREs themselves can be conveniently added to the TWISS (chapter 20) table by using the SELECT command (section 4.11).
 For example the command: